Best Wooden Board Games – Top 7 Picks & How To Play

 Backgammon – Ancient Fun with Modern Appeal

-One of the oldest known games, backgammon combines luck and strategy.
+One of the oldest known games, backgammon, combines luck and strategy.
 Wooden backgammon sets bring elegance and durability to this classic.

 How to play: Each player moves pieces around the board based on dice rolls, aiming to bear them off first.
 It’s a mix of strategy, probability, and timing.